somos-ubb/Lyrics_Gender_Violence/README.md

 # Lyrics_Gender_Violence
-Corpus with lyrics of songs in Spanish labelled with gender violence
+Corpus with lyrics of songs in Spanish labelled with gender violence (corpus folder) and fine-tuning model code (code folder).